xemlock/Zf1Module/README.md

 ## Installation

-Add the following settings to your `application.config.php` and see the magic happens:
+Add `Zf1Module` to the modules list in the `application.config.php` and see the magic happens.
+Almost, because you need to configure it first.

-    'service_manager' => array(
-        'factories' => array(
-            'ModuleManager' => 'Zf1Module\Service\ModuleManagerFactory',
-        ),
-    )

 ## Configuration

-Configuration for ZF1 application must be provided in config.
-Put resources configuration under 'resources' key, resource plugin paths in 'pluginPaths'.
+Configuration for ZF1 application must be provided in `Config` service.
+Put resources configuration under 'resources' key, resource plugin paths in 'pluginPaths', bootstrap path/class configuration under 'bootstrap' key.
 These keys are case-insensitive.

-Each module may provide a ZF2 compatible `Module.php` with Module class residing in module namespace.
-In such case the module bootstrap file will be ignored, and the configuration provided by the Module class will be merged with the general config.

-For example you can setup ZF1 resources using ZF2 module configuration methods:
+For example you can setup resources using ZF2 module configuration methods:

     public function getConfig()
     {